pmndrs/xr/docs/API/pointer.usePointerXRInputSourceEvents.md

 > **usePointerXRInputSourceEvents**(`pointer`, `inputSource`, `event`, `missingEvents`): `void`

-hook for binding the xr session events such as `selectstart` to the provided pointer down/up events
+Hook for binding the xr session events such as `selectstart` to the provided pointer down/up events

 ## Parameters